ps5-payload-dev/ftpsrv/README.md

 john@localhost:ftpsrv$ make -f Makefile.posix
 ```

+## Known issues
+Some PS5 firmwares below vesion 4 contains a kernel bug where reading from some SELF
+files causes the read syscall to stall.

 ## Reporting Bugs
 If you encounter problems with ftpsrv, please [file a github issue][issues].
 If you plan on sending pull requests which affect more than a few lines of code,